MusicPlayerDaemon/MPD/doc/user.rst

 :code:`local_permissions` may be used to assign other permissions to clients connecting on a local socket.

+:code:`host_permissions` may be used to assign permissions to clients with a certain IP address.

 :code:`password` allows the client to send a password to gain other permissions.
 This option may be specified multiple times with different passwords.

 Note that the :code:`password` option is not secure: passwords are sent in clear-text over the connection, and the client cannot verify the server's identity.